-8.10 Population screening programmes that detect cancer early are known to be cost-effective if high coverage is achieved.
-Unfortunately, this remains low across Pennine Lancashire.
-We will work to increase this coverage by raising awareness of the importance of the programmes to those people who are less likely to use the programmes, incentivise specific schemes and develop intensive targeted programmes.

-8.11 We will continue to support and develop the emotional health and wellbeing programme for children and young people, by improving access to appropriate support and care, working specifically with education and the criminal justice system to reduce mental illness in adults and to improve outcomes for our children and young people.

-8.12 We will develop a more targeted approach to the detection and reduction of heart disease risk through NHS Health Checks, with particular focus on hypertension, atrial fibrillation and the Type 2 diabetes prevention programme for those at high risk.
+- 9.9 Screening programmes that detect cancer early are known to be cost-effective if lots of people take-up the service.
+Unfortunately, take-up of screening services remains low across Pennine Lancashire.
+We will work to increase the number of people accessing screening services particularly those people who are less likely to use them, incentivise specific schemes and develop intensive targeted programmes. - 9.10 We will continue to support and develop the emotional health and wellbeing programme for children and young people, by improving access to appropriate support and care, working specifically with education and the criminal justice system to reduce mental illness in adults and to improve outcomes for our children and young people. - 9.11 We will develop a more targeted approach to the detection and reduction of heart disease risk through NHS Health Checks, with particular focus on hypertension, atrial fibrillation and the Type 2 diabetes prevention programme for those at high risk.
 Access to, and the up-take of, structured patient-education for all patients newly diagnosed with diabetes will be enhanced.